Joyce428/1660TermProject/README.md

 How to get the application running?

 1, create cluster

 2)upload WordCount.jar to cluster

-3)upload data files to one directory (in Cluster SSH) (this can be a two-level directory.
+3)upload data files to one directory (in Cluster SSH)

+(this can become a two-level directory.
 For example,  firstLevel is called  "inputData".
 Second level are directories such as Hugo, Histories and Tolstoy)

 (type in SSH terminal)
 tar xfz Hugo.tar.gz